ASPP/pelita/template/README.md

     ```
     Example usage of `Graph` can be found in [demo05_basic_defender.py](demo05_basic_defender.py).
 More advanced graph features can be obtained by converting the maze to a [networkx](https://networkx.github.io/) graph.
 For this you can use the `walls_to_nxgraph` function in [utils.py](utils.py)

-- **`bot.homezone`** is a list of all the coordinates of your side of the maze, so if for example you are the red team in a maze of size `16x32` your homezone will be:
+- **`bot.homezone`** is a list of all the coordinates of your side of the maze, so if for example you are the red team in a `32×16` maze, your homezone will be:
     ```python
     [(16, 0), (16, 1), (16, 2), (16, 3), ..., (31, 13), (31, 14), (31, 15)]
     ```